Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 -  84.4% white, 6.8% Asian, 3.3% black, mixed race 3.5%
 -  77% of the population originated the UK, 23% were foreign born residents, of which 9.9% are from EU countries.
 - The highest population in age distribution bracket is 20-29 years, which contains 2,740 people
 > Least religious city in the UK! with 57.8% saying they have no religious affiliation!
-Christianity is still the second most popular, and Islam is third at 33.5% and 3.5% respectively.
+Christianity is still the second most popular, and Islam is third, with religions at 33.5% and 3.5% respectively.

 [Source 1](https://citypopulation.de/en/uk/eastofengland/wards/norwich/E05012906__mancroft/)